 The licensee must ensure that TITO devices do not issue any other type of ticket (e.g., jackpot ticket).
-If the TITO device produces any other type of ticket, the licensee must immediately investigate the machine, disable this functionality, and contact the Division.
+In the event that If the TITO device produces any other type of ticket, the licensee must immediately investigate the machine, disable this functionality, and contact the Division.